-There were no transactions with related parties during the year ended 31 December 2017.
+There were no transactions with other related parties during the years ended 31 December 2018 and 2017.

-It is the Group's policy that the where transactions are undertaken with related parties, they are done so on an arm's length basis.
+It is the Group's policy that where transactions are undertaken with related parties, they are done so on an arm's length basis.